 The KNPA will also establish safety management policies against unexpected situations such as natural disasters and car accidents.
 The police will also work with local governments to provide collected autonomous transportation data to the public and private sectors.

-South Korea's capital city has unveiled its scheme to adopt more than 300 self-driving vehicles and related services by 2026.
+South Korea's capital city has unveiled its scheme to adopt 300 or more self-driving vehicles and related services by 2026.
 In February 2022, Seoul commercialized an autonomous vehicle-hailing service in its western district by deploying four self-driving vehicles.
 Self-driving cars could be hailed from any location on the circulation routes using a designated smartphone app.
 On December 4, the capital city launched the late-night autonomous bus service, available between 11:30 p.m. and 5:10 a.m. on a 9.8-kilometer (6-mile) route.